 Late Stage Functionalisation

-A set of 7 lead compounds were screened blind against 12 PolyCYPs isoforms and the reaction products analysed by LC-MS to identify hydroxylated (+16 Da) derivatives with between 3 and 7 +16 products generated per compound.
+A set of 7 lead compounds were screened blind against 12 PolyCYPs isoforms and the reaction products analysed by LC-MS to identify multiple oxidised derivatives, with 3 to 7 +16 Da products generated per compound.
 Derivatives of compounds 1 and 5 were prioritised for scale-up.

 For compound 1, four +16 Da derivatives were observed in the initial screen and PolyCYP isoforms 359 and 484 were selected as the best to scale-up to capture these derivatives.
 Following purification of the scaled-up reaction, 5 different products were separated at a 33% isolated yield, ranging in weight from 2.46 mg to 28.05 mg.
 Alkermes opted to perform structure elucidation themselves on the purified derivatives provided by Hypha, revealing two derivatives with a secondary aliphatic hydroxylation, one derivative with a tertiary aliphatic hydroxylation, one derivative with aromatic hydroxylation and one rearranged structure from a tertiary aliphatic hydroxylation.

-The work done allowed Alkermes to enhance their late-stage functionalisation efforts on compounds containing a complex molecular core, to rapidly expand their SAR understanding within projects.
+The work done to create oxidised derivatives using PolarExplorer allowed Alkermes to enhance their late-stage functionalisation efforts on compounds containing a complex molecular core and to rapidly expand their SAR understanding within projects.